WowkDigital/ComfyUI_metadata_extractor/README.md

 - **Behavior**: Checks for the presence of file paths passed as command-line arguments.
 Calls `process_files` with the list of file paths.

 ## Usage
+- Drag and drop images on script file.
-Run the script from the command line, passing the paths of `.png` files as arguments.
+- Run the script from the command line, passing the paths of `.png` files as arguments.
 For example:
 ```bash
 python script.py image1.png image2.png
 ```